 After a few hours of Disco Elysium, my hero is dressed in crocodile shoes, yellow bell-bottoms, a mesh t-shirt (+1 to drama!), a police raincoat, and a fedora.
 Taking the pants and shoes off greatly increased his chances of jumping over the fence without breaking his legs.
-Jumping with his ass naked came naturally to him, as my hero is an absolute loser.
-Sometime earlier, while trying to avoid paying off a debt, he rammed a woman in a wheelchair.
+Jumping with his ass naked came naturally to him, because my hero is an absolute loser.
+Some time earlier, while trying to avoid paying off a debt, he rammed a woman in a wheelchair.

-As you can see, the first hours of Disco Elysium are a wild ride.
+As you can see, the first hours of Disco Elysium is a wild ride.
 I can't wait to see what happens next.